Skewness-Robust Causal Discovery in Location-Scale Noise Models: Parameter Estimation

 \section{Parameter Estimation}

-In order to estimate the skew-normal LSNM $X \rightarrow Y$, we employ a maximum likelihood approach.
-In the following, we define the (penalized) log-likelihood and discuss our estimation approach, which includes an expectation conditional maximization algorithm described at the end of this section.
+To estimate the model for $Y|\boldsymbol{X}=\boldsymbol{x}$ within the skew-normal LSNM, we employ a maximum likelihood approach.
+In the following, we define the (penalized) log-likelihood and discuss our estimation approach, which includes an expectation conditional maximization algorithm.